panozzaj/local-leanpub/README.markdown

 don't overwrite it**.

 You need to have your book set to file mode (which uses Dropbox) to write in Markdown locally, which is irreversible (at least at the time of writing.)
+If you are writing locally and using Dropbox, you already have this set up.

 In your Dropbox folder, move the contents of the manuscript folder into a temporary directory, and then clone this repo.
 Here is an example: